Family Plot: Reception

-Barbara Harris was nominated for Best Actress – Motion Picture Comedy or Musical at the 34th Golden Globe Awards.
+Box office

+Family Plot earned over $6.8 million in domestic rentals from the United States and Canada.

+Critical reaction

-Family Plot has received praise from most of the critics.
-Vincent Canby of The New York Times calls the film "a witty, relaxed lark", adding that it was "certainly Hitchcock's most cheerful film in a long time, but it's hardly innocent."
+Vincent Canby of The New York Times called the film "a witty, relaxed lark", adding that it was "certainly Hitchcock's most cheerful film in a long time, but it's hardly innocent."

-Roger Ebert gives the film three out of four stars, saying of it: "And it's a delight for two contradictory reasons: because it's pure Hitchcock, with its meticulous construction and attention to detail, and because it's something new for Hitchcock—a macabre comedy, essentially.
+Roger Ebert gave the film three out of four stars, saying of it: "And it's a delight for two contradictory reasons: because it's pure Hitchcock, with its meticulous construction and attention to detail, and because it's something new for Hitchcock—a macabre comedy, essentially.
 He doesn't go for shock here, or for violent effects, but for the gradual tightening of a narrative noose."

-Variety calls the film "a dazzling achievement for Alfred Hitchcock.
+Variety called the film "a dazzling achievement for Alfred Hitchcock.
 Masterfully controlling finely-tuned shifts from comedy to drama throughout a highly complex mystery-suspense plot, Hitchcock has created a film that has the involving detail work and teasing fascination of a novel to be read in front of a crackling fire on a rainy evening."

-Charles Champlin of the Los Angeles Times praises the film as "atmospheric, characterful, precisely paced, intricately plotted, exciting and suspenseful, beautifully acted and, perhaps more than anything else, amusing."
+Charles Champlin of the Los Angeles Times praised the film as "atmospheric, characterful, precisely paced, intricately plotted, exciting and suspenseful, beautifully acted and, perhaps more than anything else, amusing."

-Penelope Gilliatt of The New Yorker calls the film "one of the saltiest and most endearing" films Hitchcock ever directed, adding, "Sometimes in his career, Hitchcock has seemed to manipulate the audience; in this, his fifty-third film, he is our accomplice, turning his sense of play to our benefit."
+Penelope Gilliatt of The New Yorker called Family Plot "one of the saltiest and most endearing" films Hitchcock ever directed, adding, "Sometimes in his career, Hitchcock has seemed to manipulate the audience; in this, his fifty-third film, he is our accomplice, turning his sense of play to our benefit."

-Richard Combs of The Monthly Film Bulletin praises "the compact allusiveness and crisp elegance of Ernest Lehman's writing, which so deftly builds its own tongue-in-cheek attitudes into the material," and found that Bruce Dern and Barbara Harris made "a delightfully nuanced comic duet."
+Richard Combs of The Monthly Film Bulletin praised "the compact allusiveness and crisp elegance of Ernest Lehman's writing, which so deftly builds its own tongue-in-cheek attitudes into the material," and found that Bruce Dern and Barbara Harris made "a delightfully nuanced comic duet."

-Dave Kehr of the Chicago Reader calls the film "[A] small masterpiece, one of Hitchcock's most adventurous and expressive experiments in narrative form."
+Dave Kehr of the Chicago Reader called the film "[A] small masterpiece, one of Hitchcock's most adventurous and expressive experiments in narrative form."

-Some reviews are more critical.
-Gene Siskel of the Chicago Tribune gives the film two-and-a-half stars and calls it a "disappointment", finding that it "descends into dull jokes, plastic characters, and a television sitcom conclusion."
+Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars and calls it a "disappointment", finding that it "descends into dull jokes, plastic characters, and a television sitcom conclusion."
 Gary Arnold of The Washington Post calls the film "a chore to sit through", adding, "Lehman and Hitchcock are trying to recapture the old magic, but they've lost their touch."

 Family Plot holds a 90% approval rating on Rotten Tomatoes, based on 40 reviews, and an average rating of 7 out of 10.
 The site's critical consensus reads: "The Master of Suspense's swan song finds him aiming for pulpy thrills and hitting the target, delivering a twisty crime story with pleasurable bite."

-On Metacritic, the film has a weighted average score of 79 out of 100 based on eight critics, indicating "generally favourable reviews".
-The film earned $6.5 million in rentals.
+On Metacritic, the film has a weighted average score of 79 out of 100 based on eight critics, indicating "generally favorable reviews".

+Barbara Harris was nominated for Best Actress – Motion Picture Comedy or Musical at the 34th Golden Globe Awards.
+Lehman's screenplay earned him a 1977 Edgar Award from the Mystery Writers of America.